jrw421/reaction-development-platform/README.md

 ### Running A Customized Installation

-You may customize your Reaction installation by modifying `config.local.mk`.
+You may customize your Mailchimp Open Commerce installation by modifying `config.local.mk`.
 It's easiest to start with an existing release configuration file and modify it as needed.
 In this way you can: